High School Equivalency Diploma (HSED)

 Taking the first step back into a classroom may seem scary, but most are pleasantly surprised at what awaits them in the Iowa Valley Continuing Education HSED classrooms.
-Our high school equivalency classes are offered at many locations in Hardin, Marshall, Poweshiek and Tama Counties.
-Our instructors are caring, experienced, and anxious to help each individual.
+Our high school equivalency classes are offered at locations in Hardin, Marshall, Poweshiek and Tama Counties.
+Our instructors are caring, experienced, and happy to help each individual.
 Classes are held at varying days/times in these four locations:

 - The Education & Training Center at 206 E. Church Street in Marshalltown

 - Ellsworth Community College campus at 1100 College Avenue in Iowa Falls